pretix/pretix-docs/docs/tutorial/getting-started.md

 ![a website with input fields for account information as well as the name and short form of the organizer](../assets/screens/account/pretix-create-account.png "pretix.eu/about/en/setup screenshot" )

 For our personal account, we are going to provide our name, email address, and a secure password.
-The field on the top left is meant for the name of a person, not for a company name.
+The field on the top left is meant for the name of the person to whom the account belongs, not for a company name.
 We are going to choose a name by which our co-organizers will recognize us and which our support team can use to address us.
 For this tutorial, our name is going to be Jordan Doe.